Delsin-Yu/GDPanelFramework/README.md

 #### Framework-level Caching

-In certain cases where a panel requires `frequent opening and closing by design` *(think about the inventory panel in some games)*, instantiating a panel everytime and delete it on close can be expensive.
+In certain cases where a panel requires `frequent opening and closing by design` *(think about the inventory panel in some games)*, instantiating a panel and deleting it on close every time can be expensive.
 To resolve this performance issue, the framework does `automatically panel caching` that you can `configure on a per opening/closing basis`.

 When creating a panel, by specifying the `createPolicy`, you may choose to force the framework `instantiate` a new instance of the panel (`CreatePolicy.ForceCreate`) or let the framework `reuse a cached instance (default)` if possible (`CreatePolicy.TryReuse`), of course, if there is no existing cache, a new instance is created anyway.